 The 80/20 Rule for Designing Templates

 The 80/20 rule, also known as the Pareto Principle, has a place in many fields.
-From mathematics to organisation, taking an approach where in many events 80% of the effects come from 20% of the causes.
+From mathematics to the organisation, taking an approach where in many events 80% of the effects come from 20% of the causes.

-This can be applied to designing templates through looking into your users’ usage of your SaaS platform.
+This can be applied to designing templates by looking into your users’ usage of your SaaS platform.
 If there is a repeating pattern or trend in usage then it becomes a good candidate to become a template.

 Examples of SaaS Templates

 A wide range of SaaS software types offer users example templates to get them started, some good examples include:

 Newsletters and visual emails are prime examples of a template experience to get users up and running.
 If you look at companies such as MailChimp, Sendgrid and ActiveCampaign offer users a range of templates.
 These templates focus primarily on the layout (whether you want a header image, columns, heading blocks and so much more).